 What are the 4ps of marketing and how can we use them in modeling?

-If you’ve been researching market mix modelling solutions, you’ve probably seen a lot of references to the 4ps of marketing.
-But why are they so important to market mix modelling and what do they tell us?
+If you’ve been researching marketing mix modeling solutions, you’ve probably seen a lot of references to the 4ps of marketing.
+But why are they so important to marketing mix modeling and what do they tell us about our marketing strategy?

-The four Ps of marketing, namely product, price, place, and promotion, provide a framework for businesses to create and execute effective marketing strategies.
-In this article, we will explain what the four Ps of marketing are and how they can be measured.
+So, what are the four Ps of marketing?
+There’s product, price, place, and promotion.
+Each element can provide a framework for businesses to create and execute a successful marketing strategy for our brand.
+Here we will explain each of the four key elements (the four Ps) of marketing in depth and look into how they can be measured.

 Product

-Product refers to the tangible or intangible items or services that a business offers to its customers.
-This includes product design, features, quality, packaging, branding, and customer support.
-Measuring the product involves analyzing its quality, customer satisfaction, and profitability.
+The first P is Product.
+This P refers to the tangible items or services that a business can offer to its customers or target audience.
+This might include product design, features, quality, packaging, branding, or customer support.
+In order to measure the product would involve analyzing product quality, customer satisfaction (reviews), and profitability.

 Price

-Price refers to the amount of money that customers pay for a product or service.
-Measuring price involves analyzing the pricing strategy, price elasticity, and the impact of price on sales and revenue.
+The second P is Price.
+Price is how much money a customer pays for a product or service.
+Measuring price involves analyzing the pricing strategy, and price elasticity, and whether this price is improving sales and revenue.

-For example, a clothing retailer can measure the effectiveness of its pricing strategy by comparing its prices with those of competitors and analyzing the impact of price changes on sales and revenue.
-They can also measure price elasticity by analyzing how changes in price affect demand for their products.
+A clothing brand can measure the effectiveness of its pricing strategy by figuring out how its price will compare with competitors and testing whether the price is driving more (or less) sales and/or revenue.
+Price elasticity can be analyzed by how changes in price might affect the demand for their products.

 Place

-Place refers to the distribution channels and methods that businesses use to deliver their products or services to customers.
-This includes physical stores, online platforms, and other distribution channels.
-Measuring place involves analyzing the accessibility, convenience, and effectiveness of distribution channels.
+The third P is Place.
+Place represents the distribution channels and methods that are used to deliver products to consumers.
+This might include physical stores, online shopping platforms, among other distribution channels.
+Measuring place is testing how accessible, convenient, and effective each distribution channel is.

-For example, a food delivery company can measure the effectiveness of its placement strategy by analyzing customer feedback on the convenience of its delivery options and the accessibility of its online platform.
-They can also measure the effectiveness of their distribution channels by analyzing the delivery time and cost of their services.
+Here’s an example from a food delivery company.
+They can measure the effectiveness of its placement strategy by analyzing customer feedback on the convenience and accessibility of its online platform.
+They can also measure the effectiveness of their distribution channels by testing the delivery time and the cost of their services.

 Promotion

-Promotion refers to the marketing activities that businesses use to promote their products or services to customers.
-This includes advertising, public relations, sales promotions, and personal selling.
-Measuring promotion involves analyzing the effectiveness of marketing campaigns, the reach and engagement of promotional activities, and their impact on sales and revenue.
+Last but not least, our fourth P is Promotion.
+Promotion refers to the marketing activities that businesses use to expose their products or services to their target market and the rest of the world.
+Advertising, public relations, sales, email marketing, and personal selling are all methods of promotion.
+Measuring promotion would involve analyzing the effectiveness of marketing campaigns, the reach and engagement of promotional activities, and whether they have driven more sales and revenue.

-For example, a beverage company can measure the effectiveness of its promotional activities by analyzing customer engagement with its social media campaigns, the reach of its advertising campaigns, and the impact of sales promotions on sales and revenue.
+For example, a drinks company can measure the effectiveness of its promotional strategy by testing whether there is a lift in customer engagement following a social media campaign, the reach of its advertising campaigns, and the impact of promotions on sales and revenue.